jordanmar51/NOR_Analysis/README.md

 After running BehaviorDEPOT:
     1. Consolidate all *_analyzed folders into one parent directory.
-    2. Duplicate parent directory.
-    3. Rename directories and subfolders:
+    2. Add source videos to corresponding *_analyzed folders
-       - Remove `_analyzed` from all subfolder names.
+    3. Remove `_analyzed` from all subfolder names.
-       - In 1st directory: append `_Obj1` to all subfolders, rename directory to `Obj1`.
-       - In 2nd directory: append `_Obj2` to all subfolders, rename directory to `Obj2`.

-NOTE: Excel sheet names in the resulting `compiled_behavior.xlsx` and `compiled_kinematics.xlsx` files will copied from folder names.
+NOTE: `_Obj1` / `_Obj2`  must be appended onto subfolder names before BehaviorDEPOT analysis.
+Excel sheet names in the resulting `compiled_behavior.xlsx` and `compiled_kinematics.xlsx` files will copied from folder names.
 Since Excel limits sheet names to 31 characters, shorten folder names if necessary.

 ### 3.2.
 Extract Behavior & Kinematics Data from .mat data files

-    1. Save `machine_extract_behavior_kinematics.m` MATLAB code in both `Obj1` and `Obj2` directories.
+    1. Save `machine_extract_behavior_kinematics.m` MATLAB code in directory containing BehaviorDEPOT-analyzed data.
-    2. Open MATLAB, locate MATLAB File Explorer and find `Obj1` directory
+    2. Open MATLAB, locate MATLAB File Explorer and find analyzed directory
     3. Right-click directory → Add to Path → Selected Folders and Subfolders
-    4. Run the script by typing the following into MATLAB command window, replace `parentDir` with the full path        of `Obj1` directory:
+    4. Run the script by typing the following into MATLAB command window, replace `parentDir` with the full path of analyzed directory:
 	     machine_extract_behavior_kinematics(parentDir)
-    5. Select `Obj1` directory when prompted, a completion message will be displayed upon successful execution          of script.
+    5. Select analyzed directory when prompted, a completion message will be displayed upon successful execution of script.
-    6. Repeat steps 2 through 5 with remaining `Obj2` directory

-This generates `compiled_behavior.xlsx` (containing frame numbers of all object exploration bouts for objects 1 & 2) and `compiled_kinematics.xlsx` (containing extracted total distance traveled, average velocities, and average accelerations from head and midback smoothed keypoint-tracking data.
+This generates `compiled_behavior.xlsx` (containing frame numbers of all object exploration bouts for objects 1 & 2) and `compiled_kinematics.xlsx` (containing extracted total distance traveled, average velocities, and average accelerations from head and midback smoothed keypoint-tracking data) Excel files.
 If other or additional data points are to be extracted modify text under `T_kinematics = table()` within `extract_behavior_kinematics.m` code.

 ### 3.3.
 Format & Calculate DI

 #### 3.3.1.
 Combine Obj1 and Obj2 Data

     1. Save `machine_DI_format.py` in same directory as `compiled_behavior.xlsx`.
-    2. Open Terminal/Anaconda Prompt and enter the following (replace '/Path/' sections with correct full Paths         of input/output files): cd /Path/to/compiled_behavior.xlsx conda activate NORenv python machine_DI_format.py
+    2. Open Terminal/Anaconda Prompt and enter the following (replace '/Path/' sections with correct full paths of input/output files): cd /Path/to/compiled_behavior.xlsx conda activate NORenv python machine_DI_format.py